serghine-abdelillah/MachineLearning-Projects/CIFAR-10-classification/README.md

 ## 📈 Results
 - Cluster separation improves with **PCA** and **LDA** preprocessing.
 - **Davies-Bouldin score** and confusion matrix help identify the best variant.
+- The best-performing model can be further enhanced with deeper feature extraction.